het-tanis/prolug-labs/Linux-Labs/109-fail2ban-with-log-monitoring/step4/text.md

 Verify the dashboard is working properly.

 Change the app field to fail2ban and re-test your failure condition from node01, from earlier.
 Do you see the logs passing through to Loki?
+Filter in loki on NOTICE.
+Do you see the ban and unban occurring?

 </details>